wp-plugins/codepeople-post-map/readme.txt

 = Q: If I link geolocation information to a post but do not insert a Google map in it, will the geolocation information be available? =

 A: If you have inserted a Google map into a template where multiple posts are displayed, then the geolocation information associated with posts is displayed on the map.

+= Q: How can I disable the information window of point opened by default? =

+A: Go to the settings of map (the settings page of plugin for settings of all maps, or the settings of a particular map), and uncheck the option "Display a bubble by default"

+= Q: How can I disable all information windows of points? =

+A: Go to the settings of map (the settings page of plugin for settings of all maps, or the settings of a particular map), and uncheck the option "Show info bubbles"

 == Screenshots ==